opfesoft/sol-docs/db/world/quest_template.md

 Note that some flags may not be supported by core.

-### RewardTitleId
+### RewardTitle

 The title the character will receive upon completion of the quest.
-See [CharTitles.dbc](CharTitles)
+See [CharTitles.dbc](../../dbc/CharTitles.md)

 ### RequiredPlayerKills